In 41-38 Win Over Colgate, Lehigh Buries Memory Of Winless 1966 Season, And Gives Themselves Potential For More This Season

 When a team is stuck in a five-game losing streak, it sometimes seems like good things your team does are invalidated several plays or series later.
 A great stop is cancelled out by an interception, or a thrilling touchdown is cancelled out by giving up a kickoff return for touchdown on the next series.

-And every time Lehigh did something good, the worry was that the shoe would drop.
+And every time Lehigh did something good, the worry was that the other shoe would drop.

 |RB Micco Brisker (Tim Geer/Lehigh Athletics)|